 Did you know?

-- Espresso Test Recorder has helped thousands of apps create their first Espresso tests.
+* Espresso Test Recorder has been used by thousands of apps created their first Espresso tests.
 This info is derived from Google’s Android Studio analytics which identifies when Espresso dependencies and the androidTest source directory are added to a project for the first time.

 Pre-requites for this Lesson: